 Edgewant, what you have in the picture is many times what we in the tire business refer to as pinch shock or rim pinch.
 It's not just Michelin who will not adjust tires with this condition, since it is considered a road hazard.
 Every brand of tire we sell, either passenger or commercial have a disclaimer for pinch shock.

 It can be caused by several things, a few of which are potholes and curbs.
-Many people drive up over curbs when pulling in parking lots, etc.
+Thanks for the links people drive up over curbs when pulling in parking lots, etc.

 The progressive problem is that the bulge may not occur till awhile later, well after the impact that caused the break.